 I like to use this almond milk, but it really does not matter which milk you chose.
 I would avoid coconut milk as the flavour might be too strong.

 Note- there are 3 types of tahini on the market.
-Hulled (my personal favourite), unruled (this is darker in colour and thicker in consistency) and black tahini (made from black sesame seeds).
-You could use any of these however both unhealed and black tahini have a more overbearing flavour so I would recommend you stick to the hulled variety.
+Hulled (my personal favourite), unhulled (this is darker in colour and thicker in consistency) and black tahini (made from black sesame seeds).
+You could use any of these however both unhulled and black tahini have a more overbearing flavour so I 100% recommend using hulled tahini for the best tahini banana bread ever.

 I added pure maple syrup for 2 reasons.
 Firstly, I love the way it pairs with tahini.
 The two together create the more delicious flavour combination, and the sesame seeds drizzled with maple on top of the loaf really make the loaf sing.
 Secondly, while I wanted to keep the loaf absolutely delicious, I prefer to keep the sugar on the lower side- so we have. mixture of pure maple syrup and coconut sugar to sweeten.